YoungD96/SH-SDS/README.md

 Citation
 ========
-A related paper is submitted to the SCI journal.
+A related paper is submitted to PeerJ Computer Science.